TotalJobsGroup/Aurelia/README.md

 }
 ```

-You should receive a following response:
+You should receive the following response:

 ```
 {